 Your transcript shows your academic record in the context of your school, but, since one school can be very different from another, it is useful to see evidence of academic achievement that exists outside of the context of your school.
 This is why some colleges ask applicants to submit an SAT or ACT score.
 For many applicants, an SAT or ACT score can reflect their academic preparedness in this broader context.

 Some applicants may feel that an SAT or ACT score does not fully reflect their academic preparedness or potential, or may feel that it is out of date.
-If this is the case for you and you are an applicant who attended a high school in the U.S., you may select UChicago's test-optional method of application and not supply SAT or ACT scores with your application.
+If this is the case for you, you may select UChicago's test-optional method of application and not supply SAT or ACT scores with your application.
 We welcome any student regardless of testing plan to submit additional material (detailed in the Supplements section) that they feel best highlights their skills, talents, and potential contributions to UChicago.

 The SAT, ACT, and other standard measures can continue to be an important part of the University of Chicago’s holistic admission process for students electing to send scores and are a required part of the application process at many other highly selective schools.
 These tests can provide valuable information about a student which we and other colleges will consider alongside the other elements in a student’s application.
 We encourage students to take standardized tests like the SAT and ACT, and to share your scores with us if you think that they are reflective of your ability and potential.
 Given that many of our peers do require testing, we anticipate that the vast majority of students will continue to still submit their test scores to UChicago.